 Encoder

 The purpose of the encoder element of our sequence to sequence model is to be able to fully capture the context of our input sentence and represent it as a vector.
-We can do this using RNNs or more specifically, LSTMs.
+We can do this by using RNNs or more specifically, LSTMs.
 As we recall from our previous chapters, RNNs take a sequential input and maintain a hidden state throughout this sequence.
 Each new word in the sequence updates the hidden state and at the end of the sequence we can use the model’s final hidden state as our input into our next layer.

 In the case of our encoder, the hidden state represents the context vector representation of our whole sentence, meaning we can use the hidden state output of our RNN to represent the entirety of the input sentence:

 We use our final hidden state as our context vector which we will then decode using a trained decoder.
 It is also worth observing that in the context of our sequence to sequence models, we append a “start” and “end” tokens to the beginning and ends of our input sentence.
 This is because our inputs and outputs do not have finite length and our model needs to be able to learn when a sentence should end.
 Our input sentence will always end with an “end” token which signals to the encoder that the hidden state at this point will be used as the final context vector representation for this input sentence.
 Similarly, in the decoder step we will see that our decoder will keep generating words until it predicts an “end” token.
 This allows our decoder to generate actual output sentences as opposed to a sequence of tokens of infinite length.